tildearrow/furnace/doc/7-systems/scsp.md

 these are not preserved by Saturn SEQ / TON export. they exist to let you sequence FM patches inside Furnace.

-- `20xx`–`25xx`: set TL (output level) of operator 1 through 6. `00` = loudest, `FF` = silent.
+- `20xx`–`3Fxx`: set TL (output level) of operator 1 through 32. `00` = loudest, `FF` = silent.
-- `30xx`–`35xx`: set modulation depth (MDL) of operator 1 through 6. `00`–`0F`.
+- `40xy`: set modulation depth (MDL) of operator x (1–16) to y (`0`–`F`).
-- `40xx`: set carrier waveform — `0` sine, `1` saw, `2` square, `3` triangle, `4` organ, `5` brass, `6` strings, `7` piano, `8` flute, `9` bass.
-- `41xx`: set modulator waveform (same indices as `40xx`).
+- `41xy`: set MDL of operator x+16 (so x=1 → op 17, x=16 → op 32) to y.
 - `43xx`: set self-feedback amount (`00`–`7F`).

 ## info

 uses the [SCSP](../4-instrument/scsp.md) instrument editor.

-- 8 logical channels (one note each), backed by up to 8 hardware slots in PCM mode or `8 × opCount` slots in FM mode.
+- 32 tracker channels, one per hardware slot. a note on Slot N keys hardware slot N; an N-op FM patch on Slot N occupies slots N ..
+N+opCount-1.
 - 512 KB shared sample RAM. user samples are 16-bit signed PCM. samples that don't fit are truncated at upload time.
-- when an on-chip DSP program is loaded, slots 0 and 1 are reserved as the stereo wet bus, so the simultaneous-voice limit drops to 6.
+- when an on-chip DSP program is loaded, slots 0 and 1 are reserved as the stereo wet bus and notes on Slot 1 / Slot 2 are suppressed for the duration.

-### why 8 channels and not 32?

-the SCSP has 32 hardware slots, and there's no distinct "operator" register — an FM operator *is* a slot whose phase output is routed to another slot via the slot-to-slot ring buffer. so "32 slots" and "up to 32 operators" are the same resource. a single PCM voice uses 1 slot; a 4-op FM voice uses 4. the chip is one shared pool of 32 resources, mixed across PCM and FM however you like.

-exposing all 32 as fixed tracker channels would be misleading: a row that columns "channel 5" would mean different things depending on what instrument was loaded — sometimes it's a free voice, sometimes it's the third operator of a 4-op patch you placed two columns to the left. that breaks pattern preview, rendering, and the tracker's mental model.

-instead, Furnace exposes 8 logical channels (one note each). a runtime allocator reserves contiguous slot runs per note: 1 slot for PCM, `opCount` slots for FM, with LRU stealing on overflow. eight 4-op voices would technically fit (8 × 4 = 32 slots, the chip's exact capacity), but the FM ring-buffer math requires each voice's operators to occupy adjacent slot indices, so the slots are split into "FM voices" of one fixed size at allocation time. eight channels covers a typical Saturn-game arrangement (lead + bass + 2 accompaniment + 4 drum/SFX). real Saturn games drive voice allocation from SEQ events at a finer granularity than the tracker model — Furnace's 8-channel grid is a deliberate simplification for editing.
+### channel ↔ slot mapping

+each tracker channel maps directly to one hardware slot — Slot 1 is hardware slot 0, Slot 2 is slot 1, …, Slot 32 is slot 31. for PCM and 1-op FM, only the anchor slot is used. for multi-op FM, op 0 lands on the anchor and ops 1..N-1 land on the following slots.

+if you key a multi-op FM patch on Slot N and any other channel currently owns one of slots N ..
+N+opCount-1, that other channel's note is silently stolen (key-off + slot release). this lets you mix any combination of PCM and FM patches across the 32 slots — e.g. eight 4-op voices fill the slot pool exactly, but you can also run 16 PCM + four 4-op voices, or 32 PCM voices, or one 32-op FM patch on Slot 1.

+ops past the end of the slot pool (e.g. a 4-op patch keyed on Slot 30) are silently truncated to fit. similarly, ops landing on a DSP-pinned slot suppress the entire note while the DSP is active.

 ## chip config